syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 domainurl: ##DomainURL##
 ---

-# Adding Stepper steps
+# Adding Stepper steps in ##Platform_Name## Stepper control

-You can use the [steps](https://ej2.syncfusion.com/documentation/api/stepper/#steps) property to add the Stepper steps.
-The steps collections represent the options for each step within the stepper.
+You can define the Stepper steps by using the [steps](https://ej2.syncfusion.com/documentation/api/stepper/#steps) property.
+You can configure each step which provides options such as `IconCss`, `Text`, `Label` and more.

-## Icon
+## IconCss

-You can use the `iconCss` property to specify and customize an icon for each step.
+You can show only icons for each step by using the `iconCss` property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}